xwmx/bindle/Readme.md

 If you don't currently have a local repository tracking your dotfiles, you can create one using

-    dots init
+    bindle init

-This will initialize a git repository at `$HOME/.dots` with the following
+This will initialize a git repository at `$HOME/.bindle` with the following
 structure:

-    ~/.dots
+    ~/.bindle
     ├── .gitignore
     ├── home/
     ├── bin/